*This post was originally posted 04/7/2015 and later restored to be republished. Read about that here. It may or may not contain original photos used.

 Get a plan.

 Note: I am no love expert.
-Simply a 23-year-old young woman with a no bullshit complex.
+Simply a twenty-something young woman with a no bullshit complex.